Inexpensive ways to make your house look great comes from a post on Bob Vila.

 - Paint!
 One room, two rooms – all of your rooms.
 Paint can change the entire feeling of a room and a home.
 Change things up!

 - Deep clean upholstered chairs and couches.
-You could rent a unit invest in a small one.
 Make sure to read the tags on the furniture so you know whether you can use water or soap on them.

 - Clean the scuff marks off walls.
 If you aren’t able or don’t want to paint, sometimes just cleaning the scuff marks from the walls can make a big difference!